Complete Financial Questionnaire

 partial payment crit

-The kicker, however, is that pretty much all of the specified illnesses come with caveats: blindness must be permanent and irreversible; cardiac arrest has to have had the insertion of a defibrillator; Crohn’s disease needs to be of a certain severity.
+The kicker, however, is that pretty much all of the specified illnesses come with caveats:

-And no, it’s not just Zurich Life who are on this epic attempt to flee from responsibility; all the insurers are much the same.
-For example, Royal London covers 52 illnesses fully, with partial payment for a further 33.
+And no, it’s not just Zurich Life that is making this epic attempt to flee from responsibility; all the insurers are much the same.

-But again: watch out for the caveats.
+But again, watch out for the caveats.

 Like, it’d be a bit of a sickener to pay out for cover only to go into cardiac arrest and have a claim denied because you weren’t defibrillator-ed.